nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**
 1. NUS student requests to unlink a task from its exam.
 2. MODPRO unlinks the task.
-3. MODPRO updates the exam progress bar. </br>
+3. MODPRO updates the exam progress bar. <br>
    Use case ends.

 **Extensions**
 * 1a.
 The command format is invalid.
     * 1a1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1b.
 The given index is non-positive or larger than 2147483647.
     * 1b1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1c.
 The given index is larger than the number of tasks in the task list.
     * 1c1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1d.
 The task is not linked to any exam.
     * 1d1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.

 **Use case: Showing the tasks of an exam**

 **MSS**
 1. NUS student requests to list all tasks of a specified exam.
-2. MODPRO shows list of all tasks of the specified exam. </br>
+2. MODPRO shows list of all tasks of the specified exam. <br>
    Use case ends.

 **Extensions**
 * 1a.
 The command format is invalid.
     * 1a1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1b.
 The given index is non-positive or larger than 2147483647.
     * 1b1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.
 * 1c.
 The given index is larger than the number of exams in the exam list.
     * 1c1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.

 **Use case: Clear all lists**

 **MSS**
 1. NUS student requests to clear all lists.
-2. MODPRO clears task, exam and module lists. </br>
+2. MODPRO clears task, exam and module lists. <br>
    Use case ends.

 **Extensions**
 * 1a.
 All lists are already empty
     * 1a1.
-MODPRO shows an error message. </br>
+MODPRO shows an error message. <br>
       Use case ends.